Home

 That is why the quickest effect will take place if you mix your 40% extract of olive leaf in about an equivalent amount of water when you take it.

-Do not mix it to this before needed as it will not be sufficiently well preserved.
+Do not mix it to this concentration before needed as it will not be sufficiently well preserved.

 If the tincture seems too weak, experiment with different leaves, longer soaking times and less ethanol solution (provided the herb always remains covered).